 Thesis

-In 2023, a report revealed that physicians spent an average of 15.5 hours per week on administrative tasks during their work hours.
+In 2023, a report revealed that physicians spent an average of 15.5 hours per week on administrative tasks during scheduled work hours.
 Physicians in certain specialties, like physical medicine and rehabilitation, critical care, internal medicine, nephrology, neurology, and oncology, dedicated even more time, averaging between 18 and 19 hours per week.
 In 2024, even outside of work hours, about 21% of physicians reported spending more than eight hours per week on administrative tasks.
-As of October 2021, administrative expenses accounted for 15-25% of total national healthcare expenditures, or $600 billion to $1 trillion per year of the total national health expenditures of $3.8 trillion in 2019.
+As of October 2021, administrative expenses accounted for 15-25% of total national healthcare expenditures, or $600 billion to $1 trillion per year, of the total national health expenditures of $3.8 trillion in 2019.
 Billing and coding costs, physician administrative activities, and insurance administrative costs were the primary drivers of these expenses.

-All this extra work can take a mental toll on practitioners.
 As of February 2024, 93% of physicians felt that they experienced burnout regularly, and 62% attributed it to excessive administrative burden.
 Administrative tasks disrupt patient visits, requiring physicians to simultaneously document notes for patient reference, care coordination, insurance, and billing purposes.
 This dual responsibility places a large cognitive load on physicians, forcing them to balance accurate documentation with patient engagement.

 Data collected from 2021 to 2022 showed that physicians, regardless of specialty, spent an average of six hours on electronic health records (EHRs) for every eight hours scheduled for patient care.
 Effective health discussions rely on attentive communication, and physicians’ divided attention can leave patients feeling shortchanged.
 Physician burnout also has economic repercussions.
 A 2019 study estimated that physician turnover due to burnout costs the U.S. healthcare system $4.6 billion annually.
 In addition, a 2021 report estimated that recruiting a single physician to fill a vacancy can cost as much as $1 million.
 Burnout also increases the likelihood of medical errors, compromising the quality and safety of care.